Beware of creating a legacy of artificial intelligence silos

 But, how can businesses successfully overcome the aforementioned challenges and increase the use of intelligent insights across their whole organisation?

 - Unlock the potential of raw data sources - ERP and CRM systems hold masses of valuable data, but providing near real-time access to this data in a format that is optimised for the read processes of analytical systems is a massive hurdle that prevents CIOs and CDOs putting it in the hands of business users.
-The traditional process of extract, transform, load () used to move this transactional data to data warehouses where it can be governed, cleansed and queried often takes between six to nine months, by which point much of its value might be lost to the business.
-Switching to and automating the process of streaming data with Change Data Capture (CDC) enables organisations to access real-time information from ERP and CRM systems, in turn fuelling advanced and predictive analytics engines for business users.
+The traditional process of extract, transform, load (ETL) used to move this transactional data to data warehouses where it can be governed, cleansed and queried often takes between six to nine months, by which point much of its value might be lost to the business.
+Switching to ELT and automating the process of streaming data with Change Data Capture (CDC) enables organisations to access real-time information from ERP and CRM systems, in turn fuelling advanced and predictive analytics engines for business users.

 - Choose intuitive platforms – With a small fraction of knowledge workers capable of AI and ML analysis, organisations must choose augmented analytics platforms that significantly reduce the barrier to actionable insights.
 Intelligent systems can support users on their journey to finding the right information: for instance, conversational analytics help users intuitively navigate data, while natural language processing removes the barrier of technical language and centres on user intent.
 Procuring platforms for AI and ML analysis that require more specialist expertise will significantly reduce the accessibility for knowledge workers and establishes a significant hurdle for a decentralised approach.

-- Invest in employee skill sets – revealed that currently just 16 percent of knowledge workers globally are equipped to do AI and ML analysis, it is encouraging to see that there are clear intentions to upskill more workers in this key area.
+- Invest in employee skill sets – While our research with IDC revealed that currently just 16 percent of knowledge workers globally are equipped to do AI and ML analysis, it is encouraging to see that there are clear intentions to upskill more workers in this key area.
 Respondents predicted that this figure would rise to 25% of the workforce over the next two years, as well as increasing the proportion of those with data literacy skills from 45% to 63%.
 The role that employees’ skills play in removing barriers to data-informed decision making cannot be underestimated.
 These skills enable users to find, explore, analyse and question the key insights that AI and ML platforms generate, and which ultimately inform action and create positive business outcomes.

 Beware of silos – again